unhenei/smart-brain/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
 It was a full-stack project of ZTM bootcamp, where I built a front-end with Creact React App, a back-end server with express, and a database with PostgreSQL.\
 Here is the front-end code source.\
-Besides the original requirement, I expended the project and added several other features to make it more appealing.
+Besides the original requirement, I expended the project and added several other features to make it more appealing.\
+\
+<strong>Note: To make a full introduction of the project, the following content is about both the front-end and the back-end.</strong>

 ## The Original Project
 ### Dynamic Content Rendering